Approval process for gas and electricity meters under GB national legislation.

 - induction (electro-mechanical) and static (electronic) electricity meters

 For electricity meters only, after a formal approval certificate has been issued, the meter will then be listed in Schedule 4 of the Meters (Certification) Regulations (SI 1998/1566).
-This is a statutory register of all pattern approved electricity meters suitable for billing purposes in the UK.
+This is a statutory register of all pattern approved electricity meters suitable for billing purposes in GB.

 All subsequent modifications to approved meters are also subject to further examination and approval.
-It is important to note that unless a meter is approved by RD (or in the case of induction electricity meters, approved by another EU member state) it cannot be used for billing purposes in the UK.
-On its own, conformance to a standard does not amount to UK national approval and formal certificated approval is a prescribed requirement.
+It is important to note that unless a meter is approved by OPSS (or in the case of induction electricity meters, approved by another EU member state) it cannot be used for billing purposes in GB.

-Since the European Measuring Instruments Directive (MID) was fully implemented on 30 October 2006, there can be no new UK national approvals of meter types within the scope of the directive.
-However the MID provides a 10 year transitional period and minor modifications to existing UK nationally approved meter types can be approved by RD until 30 October 2016.
-After this time, no UK nationally approved gas meters shall be allowed to enter the market, although those meters already ‘on the wall’ will be allowed to remain in use for as long as they meet the legal requirements.
+Since the European Measuring Instruments Directive (MID) was fully implemented on 30 October 2006, there can be no new GB national approvals of meter types within the scope of the Directive.
+However the MID provided a 10 year transitional period and minor modifications to existing GB nationally approved meter types were approved by OPSS until 30 October 2016.
+Since this date, no GB nationally approved gas or electricity meters have been allowed to be placed on the market, although those meters already ‘on the wall’ may remain in use for as long as they meet the legal requirements.

 These regulations prescribe the standards to which gas meters must perform before they can be stamped.
 In addition the meters must not leak gas or air.